filnik/controlAscoltatori/README.md

-Heartbeat Ascoltatori
+Control Ascoltatori
 ===========

-__Heartbeat Ascoltatori__ is an overlay built on the top of the Ascoltatori library ( https://github.com/mcollina/ascoltatori ).
+__Control Ascoltatori__ is an overlay library built on the top of the Ascoltatori library ( https://github.com/mcollina/ascoltatori ).

+This library provides a set of Ascoltatori of higher lever that wrap a basic Ascoltatore to improve its abilities.

 ## Usage